Vivecboots/Ursidae_Utility/README.md

 Environment Variables:

 Create a .env.local file in the root directory and set up your environment variables.
-(I will soon be removing NEXT_PUBLIC_, still under construction... )
+(I will soon be removing NEXT_PUBLIC_, still under construction... )  NEXT_PUBLIC_SECRET_KEY= [Can be anything you choose]

 ```bash